Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Which neighborhoods have the lowest house prices in Vietnam as of 2026?

-As of early 2026, the neighborhoods with the lowest house prices in Vietnam include Gia Lam, Dong Anh, Dan Phuong, and Thuong Tin in greater Hanoi, plus Binh Chanh, Hoc Mon, Cu Chi, and Nha Be in greater Ho Chi Minh City.
+As of early 2026, the neighborhoods with the lowest house prices in Vietnam's major metros include Gia Lam, Dong Anh, Dan Phuong, Thach That, and Thuong Tin in Hanoi, and Binh Chanh, Hoc Mon, Cu Chi, Nha Be, and Binh Tan in Ho Chi Minh City, while tier-2 cities like Hai Phong, Can Tho, and parts of Binh Duong province are cheaper overall.

 Which neighborhoods have the highest house prices in Vietnam as of 2026?